The 7 Best Things to Do in Dhulikhel, Nepal

 Some of the temples are not on the main road, so you will have to check on the map.
 The best thing is that while you look for the temples, you also walk through local areas and can get a local vibe of the town.

-As you walk around town, there are also some nice art works at random places.
-I really enjoyed discovering these wall paintings while walking around and exploring the temples.
+As you walk around town, there are also some nice wall paintings at random places, I really liked accidentally bumping into these hidden gems.

 5. Go Ziplining

-The Dhulikhel Zipline is close to the town centre, however, if you don’t have your own transport, it will be easier to get a taxi to get there.
+The Dhulikhel Zipline is close to the town centre, however, if you don’t have your own transport, it is easier to get a taxi to get there.

 The length of the zipline is 1.1 km and it takes between 1-2 minutes to zip line through from the beginning to the end station.
 It is popular for its “superman” zipline, in which you are set up to zip line in a horizontal position as if you were flying like superman.